Zin-ful/app_display/direct/README.md

 draw_highlight makes multiple calls to draw_pixel which is slow and can make boxes flash. this also overwrites anything were trying to highlight. is fixible, i am lazy

 printing text is impossible

-make struct for highlighted objects to allow the check and execution of applications

-create a way to map programs to screen coordinates

 make app transition (pixelate fade maybe) to allow time for the windower.c to close, clear screen to prevent the cmdline from showing, and load the emulator